-All three of these scenarios can trigger your body’s natural fight or flight response, which is driven from your sympathetic nervous system.
-This response is your body’s reaction to danger and was designed to help you survive stressful and life-threating situations.
+All three of these scenarios can trigger your body’s natural fight-or-flight response, which is driven by your sympathetic nervous system.
+This response is your body’s reaction to danger and was designed to help you survive stressful and life-threatening situations.

 “The fight-or-flight response, or stress response, is triggered by a release of hormones either prompting us to stay and fight or run away and flee,” explains psychologist Carolyn Fisher, PhD.
 “During the response, all bodily systems are working to keep us alive in what we’ve perceived as a dangerous situation.”

 Without you even telling it what to do, your body is assessing what’s going on around you and determining your options on how you most likely could survive the event.